 For the first time in the history of humanity, we have the ability to digitally access and share the knowledge and teachings of all the different cultures around the world.
 This provides a new and unique opportunity for combining “the best of the best” education programs, methodologies, and strategies.
 It also means we have more access to diverse and useful content.
 Sharing how we have chosen to put all of this together and teaching people how to license and/or gain accreditation for a program like ours (or of your own creation) is part of One Community’s open source goals and approach to global transformation for The Highest Good of All.

 We see opens sourcing this process as helpful for building community, empowering people, and diversifying and improving educational opportunities and models.
-This allows people to provide better education programs where they feel they are needed and more easily share their innovations and invite others to participate.
+This will also allow people to provide better education programs where they feel they are needed and more easily share their innovations and invite others to participate.

 Obtaining school licensing and accreditation has the potential to help: